August-Schleich/Flask_Blog_Template/README.md

 Enjoy!

-Please if yuou find any problems with this code or process I'm open to contributions to this project!
+Please if you find any problems with this code or process I'm open to contributions to this project!